RayRemnant/docx-html/README.md

 1. Open Google Play Books
 2. Tap on your profile on the up right
 3. Open "Play Books settings"
-4. Make sure "Save notes, highlights and bookmarks in Google Drive
+4. Make sure "Save notes, highlights and bookmarks in Google Drive"

 ## How to use